gift guide: foodies + home chefs

 + With sous vide cooking, everything is perfectly tender, moist and at the right temp every time.
 An Anova Precision Cooker is the only tool you need to make batch or individual sous vide meat, veg, soups and more at home.
 It has both manual and wifi-enabled controls so you can walk away while cooking.
 Pair it with an Anova Precision Vacuum Sealer for a real-deal setup. + from $149

 + Take homemade pizza night to a whole other level with an Ooni Outdoor Pizza Oven.
 The Fyra pictured here is wood-pellet powered and lightweight enough to drag to the campsite, the beach, your neighbor’s yard, the park or anywhere else you’d like to chill and make amazing pizza.
 There are several different models to choose from depending on size and how you want to cook [gas or wood pellets].
-And of course, they have Pizza Peels and other rad Accessories to go with it.
-What a baller gift. + from $350
+And with the Volt 2, you can now make your epic pizza indoors, too.
+Plus they have Pizza Peels and a million other rad Accessories to go with it.
+What a baller gift. + from $349

 + Sometimes the simplest things make the biggest difference and that is def the case with Material's Good Shears.
 They’re constructed of German steel with a removable silicone handle for easy cleaning.
 And you can chuck the whole lot in the dishwasher.
 Plus they’re so dang pretty. + $35